The Blasting Company: Performances and projects

 The band regularly performs in Los Angeles, and plays every Sunday at the Hollywood Farmers' Market.

 The band wrote the soundtrack for the television miniseries Over the Garden Wall, for which it was critically acclaimed.
-The extended version of the soundtrack was debuted at the San Diego Comic Con in 2016.
+The extended version of the soundtrack was debuted at San Diego Comic-Con in 2016.

+The band provided a theme for a fan made Dungeons and Dragons project titled The Crooked Moon.
+They have also been offered opportunities to provide further music including themes and ambience tracks for the individual campaigns within the expansion.

+The band has contributed music for an upcoming indie game currently in Kickstarter called Layers Deep.